Segflow/blog/content/post/go-compiler-optimization.md

 The first block is the function epilogue where mainly a stack frame needs to be allocated.
 The second one is the body, and the final block is the function prologue where the functions need to return to its caller.

-The function body in our case is a simple move instruction which moves 0 to the ~r0 registry.
+The function body in our case is a simple move instruction which moves 0 to the ~`r0` registry.
 So the function is only returning 0 immediately there is nothing else.
 To confirm this I generated the SSA for the following function:
 ```
 func return0() int {
     return 0
 }
 ```

 And the final generated code is exactly the same as you can see it [here](/code/go-compiler-optimization/return0-ssa.html).
-And that's was it's so fast.
+And that's why it's so fast.

 ### map based implementation